davidbjames/Patterns/README.md

 What is it?
 -----------

-The Patterns Project is a repository for *pattern protocols*.
+The Patterns Project is a repository of *pattern protocols*.
+(This is a Swift project, but could easily be ported to any language.)

-*Pattern protocols* are interfaces/protocols that describe the semantics of design patterns.
+*Pattern protocols* are interfaces that describe the semantics of design patterns.

-In plain English ➡️ **The Patterns Project is aimed at helping developers learn and implement design patterns by simply conforming to protocols**.
+**The Patterns Project is aimed at helping developers learn and use design patterns by simply conforming to protocols**.

 Why do this?
 ------------

-In most cases, design patterns are implicitly defined in code, which makes it hard to know what pattern is being used or even if a pattern is being used at all!
-This is not helpful for communicating intent in programs, and has been the main impediment to learning design patterns for decades.
+In most cases, design patterns are implicitly defined in code with no semantics describing the pattern itself, making it hard to know what pattern is being used or even if a pattern is being used at all!
+This is not helpful for communicating intent in programs, and has been the main blocker to learning design patterns for decades.

 The Patterns Project is all about overcoming this communication gap by simply **making design patterns explicitly named in code** via pattern protocols.